mirage/ocaml-git/README.md

 objects), to generate pack indexes from pack files, or to expand the filesystem of a given commit.

-The library comes with a command-line tool called `ogit` as a Proof-of-concept of the core library which shares a similar interface with `git`, but where all operations are mapped to the API exposed `ocaml-git` (and hence using only OCaml code).
+The library comes with some command-line tools called `ogit-*` as a Proof-of-concept of the core library which shares a similar interface with `git`, but where all operations are mapped to the API exposed `ocaml-git` (and hence using only OCaml code).
+However, these tools are not done to be use.
+They are just examples of how to use `ocaml-git`.

 The API documentation is available [online](http://mirage.github.io/ocaml-git/).